zenomt/jsonld-terse/api.md

 Modifying and Deleting Resources
 --------------------------------
 If supported, an existing resource can be partially modified using the `PATCH` method.
+A `PATCH` request **MAY** contain an `@remove` member encoding a graph consisting of triples to remove from the resource.
+The request's default graph consists of triples to merge into the resource after the remove step.

+The URI `api:any` is interpreted as a wildcard in the `@remove` graph, and matches any URI, blank node, or literal in its corresponding role in a triple.
+For example, the triple `{ api:any ex:foo "bar" }` matches triples with any
+subject that have predicate `ex:foo` and object `"bar"`, the triple `{ ex:Mike ex:foo api:any }` matches any triple having subject `ex:Mike` and
+predicate `ex:foo`, and the triple `{ ex:Mike api:any api:any }` matches any
+triple having subject `ex:Mike`.

-The resource's graph is transformed as though the following steps were taken with the triples from the request graph:
+The resource's graph is transformed as though the following steps were taken:

-1. For any triple `{ ?S  api:void  ?O }`, remove  all triples in the resource's graph having subject `?S`; then
+1. Remove all triples in the resource's graph that match any triple in the `@remove` graph, including wildcard matches as described above; then

-2. For any triple `{ ?S  ?P  api:void }`, remove all triples in the resource's graph having subject `?S` _and_ predicate `?P`; then

-3. Merge all other triples of the request graph into the resource's graph.
+2. Merge all triples of the request's default graph into the resource's graph.

 Note: the actual method by which a server implements the above transformation is not mandatated by this memo; for example, a remove-then-merge for a subject